apache/lucy-clownfish/runtime/core/Clownfish/Docs/WritingClasses.md

 * __nickname:__ A short nickname.
 It must contain only letters.
 This nickname, followed by an underscore, is used to prefix generated C symbols and macros.
-Depending on the kind of symbol, a lowercase, mixed case, or uppercase prefix will be used.
+Depending on the kind of symbol, a lowercase or uppercase prefix will be used.

 * __version:__ A version specifier of the following form (without whitespace):

       version-specifier = "v" version-number
-      version-number = digit | digit "." version-number
+      version-number = digit+ | digit+ "." version-number

 * __prerequisites:__ A hash containing the prerequisite parcels.
 The hash keys are the parcel names.
 The values contain the minimum required version.